RichDBklyn/NYC_Rest_Insp/README.md

 ##DATA
 ###Raw Data

 **Source:** The New York City Department of Health and Hygiene (DOHMH) publishes the results of restaurant inspections on [NYC Open Data](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/xx67-kt59).
-This dataset was downloaded on December 4, 2014 subject to the following filtering conditions:
+This dataset was downloaded on December 4, 2014 subject to the following filtering condition:

-* inspection date prior to January 1, 2014
 * inspection type limited to cycle inspections

-**Description:** 428,817 records met the filtering conditions listed above.
+**Description:** 429,903 records met the filtering conditions listed above.
 Each record represents a single violation for which a restaurant was cited during an inspection.
 In other words, if one restaurant inspection found three different violations, three separate records would be included in the dataset.
 If no violations were found in the inpsection, the dataset would contain one record.

 **Variables Names, Types and Values**